Boundedness of log Fano pairs with certain K-stability: Boundedness I

 To give an example, the log pair $(\mathbb{P}^2, \frac{1}{2} (L_1 + L_2))$, where $L_1$ and $L_2$ are two different lines on $\mathbb{P}^2$, is of Maeda type, while the log pair $(\mathbb{P}^2, \frac{1}{2} (L + Q))$, where $L$ is a general line and $Q$ is a general conic on $\mathbb{P}^2$, is not of Maeda type.

 \begin{definition} Let $X$ be a projective normal variety and $L$ a pseudo-effective $\bQ$-line bundle on $X$.
-Let $D$ be a prime divisor on $X$, then the \emph{pseudo-effective threshold} of $D$ with respect to $L$ is defined as
+Let $D$ be an effective $\bQ$-divisor on $X$, then the \emph{pseudo-effective threshold} of $D$ with respect to $L$ is defined as

 \end{definition}

 \begin{lemma} Let $(X, D:=\sum_{i=1}^kD_i)$ be a log smooth pair such that $D_i$ are prime divisors on $X$ and $-K_X-\sum_{i=1}^kD_i$ is big and nef, then there exists a positive number $a_d$ depending only on the dimension $d$ such that